JarukitMan/tush/README.md

 #### Operator precedence.
 High to low.

-1. Closure
+255. Closure
-2. IO
+10. IO
-3. Structural (except for range)
+9. Structural (except for range)
-4. Type
+8. Type
-5. Defined operators (functions)
+7. (default) User-defined operators (functions)
 6. Arithmatic
-7. Range
+5. Range
-8. Boolean
+4. Boolean
-9. Control Flow
+3. Control Flow
-10. Definition
+2. Definition
-11. Variadic functions (Includes external calls)
+1. Variadic functions (Includes external calls)
-12. Pipers ( "<-" > the rest)
+0. Pipers ( "<-" > the rest)

 #### Note:
 If the expression leaves some values, those values are printed unless they're strings or executable filepaths, which would be called as an external program.